 His head hung in shame again, he stammered toward the door, muttering “It’s all my fault.”

-The next feelings and thoughts poured through me in a matter of milliseconds….At first I was filled with anger and disappointment of how could he feel so bad about himself; how I don’t have the time to deal with this now; how many times do we have to go through this…then feelings of guilt and shame came of how could I have let this self-hatred seep into my son’s self-consciousness and how come I cannot heal us both and get over it…
+The next feelings and thoughts poured through me in a matter of milliseconds….At first, I was filled with anger and disappointment at how could he feel so bad about himself; how I don’t have the time to deal with this now; how many times we have to go through this…then feelings of guilt and shame came of how could I have let this self-hatred seep into my son’s self-consciousness and how come I cannot heal us both and get over it…

 I caught the negative tape going wild in my mind and chose to give myself and my son the same love and compassion I wish to give everyone.